EU Blue Card in Germany: how to get in 2023

 - Curriculum vitae in German written as a chronological timeline chart without any time periods missing.
 It should contain the applicant’s address and contact details.

 All the documents must be submitted in the original with two copies and translated into the German language.
 Translations made outside of Germany must be notarised.
-A translation made by a certified translator in Germany need not be notarised.
-The home country national passport, foreign passport, and medical insurance need not be translated.
+If translations are made by a certified translator in Germany, they do not need to be notarised.
+The home country national passport, foreign passport, and medical insurance do not need to be translated.
 The original marriage documents issued by a marriage registration authority or a court in the home country must be apostilled.

 Reasons for refusal of Blue Card